 They are explicitly foreseen in the Application Form or, if not, have been previously authorized by the MA/JS.
-It is warmly recommended to limit as much as possible the organisation of the project's meetings, events and seminars outside the Programme area, as they have to be under the ceiling of 20%ERDF of the Project's budget.

 Such activities and their related project expenditures should be detailed in a dedicated field of the Application Form on the web-based electronic management and monitoring system - SIU.